Coconutat/MagiskBackup/README.md

 # MagiskBackup
-Only For Old Phone Needed....
+Store the old version of magisk files for older phones.

 ***
-Only For Back Up!!!!!
+Only For BackUp!!!!!